jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **Complete it or kill it.** If something is important to you, complete it.
 If not, kill it.
 Don't be in the middle.
 Fill your life with goals that are worth finishing and eliminate the rest.

 - **Set the agenda.** Or someone else will.
 If you don’t decide what you want for yourself someone else will.
 Don’t waste your time living someone else’s life.
 You need to be proactive with what you want.
+You are more likely to get it.
+If you don’t know what you want, you end up with a lot that you don’t.
 Own your career and your life.
+Establish a north star to orient your decisions around.

+- **Do what interests you.** We get more out of what interests us.
+The sad reality is that many people don’t enjoy their jobs, nor do they learn much from them.
+If you combine this with the fact that we spend over a third of our lives working, you have a situation where money is the only reason you are waking up each morning for a long long time.
+Find something that you enjoy instead of something you loathe.
+You also learn more when you’re engaged.

 #### **Self Reflection**